 In this article, by Jameson Merkow, Principal Software Engineer, Microsoft Health and Life Sciences — Medical Imaging AI, we provide a brief overview of different areas within machine learning engineering to help you sort through the required skills and responsibilities of these positions.

 Jameson is an experienced leader in AI with over 15 years of experience in AI system design.
 He has spent over a decade working hands-on in computer vision and deep learning projects.
 Jameson has a passion for healthcare ML systems.
 He is proficient in multiple programming languages and frameworks and has a deep interest in managing, growing, and mentoring teams of software engineers.

 Here’s what we’ll cover in this article:

-- What Factors Should You Consider When Evaluating an ML Engineering Role?
+- What Factors Should You Consider When Evaluating an Machine Learning Engineer Role?

 - Machine Learning Engineering Roles: Product vs. Research

 - Machine Learning Engineering Roles by Company Size

 - Machine Learning Engineering Roles by Business Profile

 - FAQs on Machine Learning Engineer Roles